How Were the COVID-19 Vaccines Made So Fast?

 Science that started years ago

 The COVID-19 vaccines got a head start from work that’s been going on in science for a long time.
 Scientists have been working on processes for creating all kinds of vaccines for many years.
 And researchers have been watching and studying coronaviruses for decades.
 They are a very common type of virus.
-There are hundreds of types of coronavirus.
-And scientists had seen 2 other serious types affect humans just in the past 20 years: SARS and MERS.
+There are hundreds of types of coronaviruses.
+And scientists had seen two other serious types affect humans just in the past 20 years: SARS and MERS.

 Decades of research into DNA also made the process faster.
 The DNA genome (genetic code) for COVID-19 was mapped within 2 weeks.
 This helped labs work quickly to target exactly what kind of vaccine could attack the virus.